-12. The length-frequency distributions of D. eleginoides caught in this fishery from 2005 to 2014 are presented in Figure 1.
+12. The length-frequency distributions of D. eleginoides caught by longline in the South African EEZ from 2007 to 2016 are presented in Figure 1.
 These length-frequency distributions are unweighted (i.e. they have not been adjusted for factors such as the size of the catches from which they were collected).
 The interannual variability exhibited in the figure may reflect differences in the fished population but is also likely to reflect changes in the gear used, the number of vessels in the fishery and the spatial and temporal distribution of fishing.